Uzbekistan: Demographics

+Nukus Art Museum named after Savicky.

-As of 2022, Uzbekistan has the largest population of countries in Central Asia.
-Its 36 million citizens comprise nearly half the region's total population.
+As of 2026, Uzbekistan has the largest population of countries in Central Asia.
+Its 39 million citizens comprise nearly half the region's total population.
 The population of Uzbekistan is very young though it is slowly aging.
-23.1% of its people are younger than 16 (2020 estimate).
-According to official sources, Uzbeks comprise a majority (84.5%) of the total population.
-Other ethnic groups include Tajiks 4.8%, Kazakhs 2.4%, Karakalpaks 2.2%, Russians 2.1% and Tatars 0.5% as of 2021.
+30.4% of its people are younger than age of 15.
+Uzbeks are a majority (89.4%) of the population.
+Other ethnic groups include Tajiks 3.3%, Kazakhs 1.8%, Karakalpaks 2.2%, Russians 1.6% and Turkmens 0.5% as of 2026 census.
+In addition, 91.3% of respondents identified Uzbek as their native language in the same census.

-Ethnic composition of the population of Uzbekistan in 2021: